 Reinforcement of management, supervision, and employability principles in an actual job placement or through a practicum experience.
 Students are acquainted with occupational responsibilities through realistic work situations and are provided with insights into management and supervisory applications on the job.
 Topics include: problem solving, adaptability to the job setting, use of proper interpersonal skills, application of management and supervisory techniques, and professional development.
 The occupation-based instruction is implemented through the use of a practicum or internship and all of the following: written individualized training plans, written performance evaluation, and a required weekly seminar.

-MGMT 2225 - Operations Management Occupation-Based Instruction
+MGMT 2225 - Operations Management Occupation-Based Instruction 3 Credits

-A reinforcement of operations management principles in an actual job setting or through a practicum experience.
-Students are acquainted with occupational responsibilities through realistic work situations and are provided with insights into operations management applications on the job.
-Topics include problem solving, adaptability to the job setting, the use of proper interpersonal skills, the application of operations management techniques, and professional development.
+A reinforcement of operations management principles in an actual job setting or through a practicum are provided with insights into operations management applications on the job.
+Topics include problem